DesignYear/Design-Year/Syllabi/Graphic Design Theory/Drawing 101 - Learn to Draw.md

 ### Course Goals

-Drawing 101, you will have the opportunity to:
+In Drawing 101, you will have the opportunity to:

 1. Complete 30 drawing lessons;
 2. reflect on your own processes of drawing;